ExaScience/ptra/README.md

 # 6. Building

-The following information is relevant if you want to build `ptra` to obtain an executable. `ptra` out of the box implements one use case (TriNetX), and building an executable hence by default generates a binary for this use case.
+The following information is relevant if you want to build `ptra` to obtain an executable.
+The `ptra` repository also contains code for one use case (TriNetX).
+You can either build a generic `ptra` binary or a binary for the TriNetX use case.
 For instructions how to organise the code to build a binary for a new use case, please see the Implementation Manual.

 `ptra` is implemented in Go.
 Please make sure you have a working installation of Go.
 You can install Go from the [Go website](https://golang.org/).
 Alternatively, most package managers provide options to install Go as a development tool.